 (4) Applications for approval of modifications to electric utility demand-side programs.
 Pursuant to the provisions of this rule, 4 CSR 240-2.060, and section 393.1075, RSMo, an electric utility shall file an application with the commission for modification of demand-side programs by filing information and documentation required by 4 CSR 240-3.164(4) when there is a variance of twenty percent (20%) or more in the approved demand-side program annual budget and/or any program design modification which is no longer covered by the approved tariff sheets for the program.
-The commission shall approve, approve with modification acceptable to the electric utility or reject such applications for approval of modification of demand-side programs within $\frac{six thir}{six thir}$ ty ($\frac{6030}{20}$) days of the filing of an application under this section, subject to the same guidelines as established in section (3)(A) through (C), only after providing the opportunity for a hearing.
+The commission shall approve, approve with modification of demand-side programs within sixty (60) days of the filing of an application under this section, subject to the same guidelines as established in section (3)(A) through (C), only after providing the opportunity for a hearing.

 (A) For any program design modifications approved by the commission, the utility shall file for and receive approval of associated tariff sheets prior to implementation of approved modifications.
 (5) Applications for approval to discontinue electric utility demand-side programs.
 Pursuant to the provisions of this rule, 4 CSR 240-2.060, and section 393.1075, RSMo, an electric utility may file an application with the commission to discontinue demand-side programs by filing information and documentation required by 4 CSR 240-3.164(5).
-The commission shall approve, approve with modification acceptable to the electric utility or reject such applications for discontinuation of utility demand-side programs within $\frac{sixthir}{sixthir}$ ty (6030) days of the filing of an application under this section only after providing an opportunity for a hearing.
+The commission shall approve, approve with modification acceptable to the electric utility or reject such applications for discontinuation of utility demand-side programs within sixty (60) days of the filing of an application under this section only after providing an opportunity for a hearing.